engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 Note that calling a *setter function* creates a transaction that needs to be mined and costs gas because it changes the blockchain.

 And calling a getter function creates a call that happens instantly and doesn't cost gas because it doesn't alter the blockchain's state.
-And if the function returns a value that should be indicated using the returns keyboard and the types of the return values between parentheses with a comma between them; in this example, get price will return to a single value of type int.
+And if the function returns a value that should be indicated using the returns key and the types of the return values between parentheses with a comma between them; in this example, getPrice will return to a single value of type uint.

 There are no compilation errors, so I'm deploying the contract.
 I've used the JavaScript virtual machine environment.

 ![](./img/sol/sol-deploy1.png)

 In the deployed contract section if we open up the contract, we'll see a button for each function.
-The buttons were created by the remix environmen; *getter functions* are *in blue* and *setter functions* in *orange*.
-If I click a button, it will call the corresponding function, so I'm clicking get price, a call was created and the default value for the price, which is zero was returned.
+The buttons were created by the remix environment; *getter functions* are *blue* and *setter functions* are  *orange*.
+If I click a button, it will call the corresponding function, so I'm clicking getPrice, a call was created and the default value for the price, which is zero was returned.

-Now I'm changing the price value, so I'm typing one hundred and clicking set price.
+Now I'm changing the price value, so I'm typing one hundred and clicking setPrice.
 A transaction was created and sent and the value of the state variable was changed.
 Now the price is 100.

 In fact, it wasn't really necessary to declare the price get function because the price state variable is public.
 When you declare a public variable, a getter function is *automatically created*.

-This is the getter function: price.
-It returns the value of the state variable.
+✔ the default visibility : private

-Let's change the visibility of the variable location to public.
-By the way, *the default visibility* for a variable is private.
-I'm erasing this instance and deploying the new contract.
+Let's change the contract and visibility of the variable location to public.
+By the way, *the default visibility* for a variable is *private*.
+I'm deploying the new contract.

 ```js
 // SPDX-License-Identifier: GPL-3.0